alishdipani/Old_Website/_posts/2019-07-26-The-show-and-the-plot-functions.md

 This blog explains the working of the show and the plot functions and highlights the work done in Week 7 and 8 for GSoC 2019.

 # show
-The **show** function is an alternative to the write function which is called on the `Rubyplot::Figure` object i.e. the Figure or the Canvas, it draws the figure which is stored temporarily and is shown on a pop-up window.
-This is used for quick view of the Figure and helps in debugging.
+The **show** function is an alternative to the write function which is called on the `Rubyplot::Figure` object i.e. the Figure or the Canvas, it draws the figure which is stored temporarily and is shown in a pop-up window.
+This is used for a quick view of the Figure and helps in debugging.

 Usage of this function is same as **write** function, suppose `figure = Rubyplot::Figure.new` then **write** function is called as `figure.write('filename.png')`, similarly the **show** function is called as `figure.show`.
 It takes no input.